 Waxes come in either paste or liquid format.
 The most recognised name is probably Carnauba which comes from Brazil and is the hardest natural wax on the planet.
 When applied to a vehicles paintwork it creates a rich warm and shiny glow, especially so on dark coloured paints.
 A paste wax is applied by hand in a cross hatch pattern to ensure maximum coverage, and then removed by either machine or hand buffing.
 When it hardens on the paint it creates protection against sun and rain.
 Life expectancy is 6-8 weeks dependent on weather, location, and if the vehicle is garaged or not.
 Once rain stops beading on the paintwork the covering needs topping up to provide protection again.

 Blended waxes combine synthetic and natural carnuba wax, and liquid waxes are spray on buff off formulations.

 Sealant-These are basically synthetic waxes in liquid format, and are especially suitable for lighter coloured vehicles.
 Application is spray on and buff off.
-The benefits of a sealant is that it gives your paintwork a good gloss finish, but not the warm shine that wax does.
-The plus point of a sealant over a wax though is that it lasts longer, anywhere from 4-12 months, although ideally you'd top up after 6 months.
+The benefit of a sealant is that it gives your paintwork a good gloss finish, but it doesn't give the warm shine that wax does.
+The plus point of a sealant over a wax though, is that it lasts longer, anywhere from 4-12 months, although ideally you'd top up after 6 months.

 You can also put a covering of wax on top of a sealant coating for extra protection.